 - slide 1 of 7

-Writing the objective is easy with your ESL lesson plan template.
-Start with the words, “The students will…” By telling the reader what the students will do, you are informing them of the goal of the lesson.
+Writing the objective is easy with your downloadable ESL lesson plan template.
+Start with the words, “The students will…” By telling the reader what the students will do, you are informing him of the goal of the lesson.
 Writing a clear objective will also help you create an appropriate assessment.

 Objectives: Students will be able to recognize the words “will” and “going to” as examples of the future tense.